SU-HSDO/suhumsci/docroot/themes/humsci/humsci_basic/readme.md

   }
 ]
 ```
-1. Run `npm backstop:init` to generate reference images, in our case reference is production:
+1. Run `npm run backstop:init` to generate reference images, in our case reference is production:
 1. Run `npm run backstop:test` to run the tests.
 1. Backstop will open an HTML page that contains the report which highlights errors.
 _Note: Differences in content will also be reported as failures._